apache/flink/docs/training/etl.zh.md

 One very common use case for Apache Flink is to implement ETL (extract, transform, load) pipelines that take data from one or more sources, perform some transformations and/or enrichments, and then store the results somewhere.
-In this tutorial we are going to look at how to use Flink's DataStream API to implement this kind of application.
+In this section we are going to look at how to use Flink's DataStream API to implement this kind of application.

 Note that Flink's [Table and SQL APIs]({% link dev/table/index.zh.md %})